T: 01752 343140

 Dental Implants have proven to be the answer to many patients’ dental problems.
 By replacing just one tooth in the mouth, they enable the restoration of a natural smile, improving patient comfort and confidence.

 Placing of the implants is carried out at the surgery, involving a simple operation under a normal local anaesthetic.
+Some patients may require bone or sinus augmentation which we now offer at Larkham House without the need to refer our patients to other specialists.

 With diligent patient maintenance, implants can last a lifetime.
 Long-term studies continue to show improving success rates for implants.